How to Donate More Money to Charity without Spending Much?

 One of the best and fastest ways to donate more money to charities without spending is by launching a fundraiser on Facebook.
 In fact, you might also have seen or contributed money towards a charity for a fundraiser campaign launched by a Facebook friend or contact.

-There’re countless charities around the world that solicit funds through Facebook posts.
+There are countless charities around the world that solicit funds through Facebook posts.
 You could select one of these.
 Or, select a charity or cause of your choice for your fundraiser.

-Other Ways to Donate without Spending
+Other Ways to Donate Without Spending

 In Conclusion